SCOPE OF THIS CHAPTER

 The Family and Friends Team Social Worker will:

-- Provide the prospective / actual private foster carer/s with the Declaration Regarding Suitability to Foster Children Privately form (CSF4580).
-In all cases, prospective and actual private foster carers must be in receipt of these forms within seven working days, regardless if an initial visit has taken place or not.
+- Provide the prospective / actual private Foster Carer/s with the Declaration Regarding Suitability to Foster Children Privately form (CSF4580).
+In all cases, prospective and actual Private Foster Carers must be in receipt of these forms sometime after the point of transfer to Family & Friends Team, regardless if an initial visit has taken place or not.
 An enhanced DBS Check will be undertaken in respect of the carers and any household members over the age of 16 years (see Section 13, DBS Trace Process - Progressing to a Risk Assessment);

 8.3 Assessment of the Child